Dyalog/link/help/Link.md

 ## Scope

-By default, `Link` will update files with changes made in a Dyalog Edit window (not not through `←`, `⎕NS`, `⎕FX`, `⎕FIX` or the APL line "del" editor).
+By default, `Link` will update files with changes made in a Dyalog Edit window (but not through `←`, `⎕NS`, `⎕FX`, `⎕FIX` or the APL line "del" editor).
 Under Microsoft Windows, it will also watch the file system for changes to the linked directory, modifying the linked namespace accordingly.
 Watching the file system is planned for other operating systems in the near future.

 Variables (`⎕NC` of 2.1) and functions/operators without a text source (`⎕NC` of 3.3 or 4.3, namely derived functions, trains and covers for primitives) are not currently supported outside defined functions and scripted objects, but support for these is planned in the near future.